cburschka/lyx/development/Win32/packaging/installer/Readme.txt

 3. install the latest version 3.x of NSIS (http://nsis.sourceforge.net/Download)
 4. install the NSIS Large Strings build (http://nsis.sourceforge.net/Special_Builds) (extract the extension ZIP file in your NSIS installation folder and this way overwrite some files)
-5. open the file FindProcDLL.zip (that is part of this bundle), extract from it the file FindProc.dll to the folder \Plugins\x86-ansi of NSIS's installation folder
+5. open the file FindProcDLL Unicode bin.zip (that is part of this bundle), extract from it the file FindProc.dll to the folder \Plugins\x86-unicode of NSIS's installation folder
-6. open the file InetLoad.zip (that is part of this bundle), extract from it the file InetLoad.dll to the folder \Plugins\x86-ansi of NSIS's installation folder
+6. open the file Inetc.zip (that is part of this bundle), extract from it the file INetC.dll to the folder \Plugins\x86-unicode of NSIS's installation folder
 7. right-click on the file lyx-standard.nsi and choose "Compile NSIS script" to compile the standard installer